-Aspen Group filed a new motion to dismiss on the above-described grounds, in addition to several other grounds, and to aggressively defend what Aspen Group considers a baseless suit.
+Aspen Group filed a new motion to dismiss on the above-described grounds, in addition to several other grounds.
+It remains pending.
+Aspen Group intends to aggressively defend what Aspen Group considers a baseless suit.

 MANAGEMENT

 Except for Sanford Rich, who was appointed a director effective with the closing of the Reverse Merger and Mr. Matte who was recently appointed to replace David Garrity as our Chief Financial Officer, each person listed in the table had identical positions with Aspen.